Thursday, December 21, 2006

 1. Sama: Having a say over mental faculties - not letting the mind dictate terms.

-2. Dama: Having a say over you physical body
+2. Dama: Having a say over you physical body - able to stay awake when you want etc.

 3. Titiksha - Forebearance.
 Ability to forbear opposing forces with equanimity.